Rishit-dagli/SOTA-Coding-Problem/README.md

 # SOTA-Coding-Problem

-A SOTA Coding Problem, explained and solved in Python.
+A Staet of The Art Coding Problem, explained and solved in Python.
 Read the complete blog [Here](http://datasets.rishit.tech/Blogs/A-SOTA-Coding-Problem/).